Sending snaps and messages using Snapchat is a lot of fun.

 - Tap and hold on it until a pop-up window appears.

-Once you’ve unsaved the message, long-press it one more time to remove it from the conversation, and you will see different options.
+Once you’ve unsaved the message, long-press it again to remove it from the conversation, and you will see different options.

 Now let’s continue with the last step below.